anup-khanal-reisys/sonarqube-data-aggregation/README.md

 ```

 1. `git clone` the app and `cd` into it
+2. run `composer install`
-2. Open index.php and supply the appropriate information (hostname, username and password) for SonarQube connections in `$client` (see [General API Usage](#general-api-usage) for details)
+3. Open index.php and supply the appropriate information (hostname, username and password) for SonarQube connections in `$client` (see [General API Usage](#general-api-usage) for details)
-3. For multiple sources you can have `$client1`, `$client2` and so on.
+4. For multiple sources you can have `$client1`, `$client2` and so on.
-4. You can run the application locally using XAMPP or any machine running a LAMP stack (although we don't need MySQL).
+5. You can run the application locally using XAMPP or any machine running a LAMP stack (although we don't need MySQL).
-4. The application will be available on `localhost:8080` or simply `localhost`.
+6. The application will be available on `localhost:8080` or simply `localhost`.

 <a id="general-api-usage"></a>General API Usage
 ------------